MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-02.md

 ## Testing Holographic Remoting remote application

-To connect your Holographic Remoting PC application to your HoloLens 2, follow the below process:
+To connect your PC application to your HoloLens 2, follow the below process:

 ### 1. Install the Remoting Player application on HoloLens 2 device